rubatopy/rubato/CONTRIBUTING.md

 pre-commit run --all-files
 ```

+Note: be sure to escape the '\[' and '\]' characters if you're using zsh or a similar shell.
 You should be good to go.
 Commits take a bit of time to check (around 10-15 seconds) so be patient.

 ## Suggest Improvements